Naogaon K.D. Government High School

 Naogaon K.D.
 Government High School (নওগাঁ কে.ডি. সরকারি উচ্চ বিদ্যালয়) is a public secondary school in Naogaon, Bangladesh.
 It was established in 1884, making it one of the oldest schools in Rajshahi division.
-According to the results of some past years, it is the best school in Naogaon district and one of the best in Rajshahi division.
-It runs from third grade to the tenth grade.
+According to the results of some past years, it has achieved the highest scores in Naogaon district and ranked among the top in Rajshahi division.

+The school runs from third grade to the tenth grade.
 The exertion of establishing a secondary school in Naogaon was taken by Babu Krishnadhan Bagchi, who was the deputy collector of Naogaon and supervisor of Gaza society of that time.
 By his efforts some landowners, rich people and farmers gave financial assistance.
-It was the first high school established in Naogaon (Though Raja Haranath High School was established in 1864, it was then a primary school and later in 1900 it was upgraded to a high school).
+It was the first high school established in Naogaon (Though Raja Haranath High School was established in 1864, it was then a primary school and later in 1900 it was upgraded to a high school.)
+In 1970, the school became to a government high school.
+In March 2022, the name of the school changed to Naogaon Krishadhan Government High School because of the order of the Government.